darktable-org/dtdocs/content/module-reference/processing-modules/tone-equalizer.md

 : Apply a degree of posterisation to the mask, so that it tends to centre round a few discrete levels.
 In some cases, this may be useful to help separate out areas of your image into distinct masking levels.

 mask exposure compensation
 : Adjust the mask's histogram to the left or right.
 If you have used the _exposure_ module to adjust the image brightness, you may need to offset that adjustment by using this slider to re-centre the mask's histogram.
-Click on the color picker to the right of the slider to set the exposure compensation such that the average of the mask's histogram will coincide with the central --4EV control point.
-The slider can then be fine tuned as required.
+Click on the wand icon to the right of the slider to set the exposure compensation such that the average of the mask's histogram will coincide with the central --4EV control point.
+The slider can then be fine-tuned as required.

 mask contrast compensation
 : Dilate (spread out) or compress the mask's histogram.
-The color picker to the right of the slider will propose a reasonable starting point, which can then be fine-tuned to optimize the spread of the histogram under the tone equalizer control points.
+The wand icon to the right of the slider will propose a reasonable starting point, which can then be fine-tuned to optimize the spread of the histogram under the tone equalizer control points.

 ## cursor indicator/control